hbc/Intro-to-R-2-day/lessons/05_introR-data-manipulation2.md

 1. Return a logical vector representing whether the values of `genotype` equal `KO`.
 Use the logical vector to subset the `metadata` dataframe to return only the rows of data with a genotype of `KO`.

-2. Return a vector of indices representing those values of `genotype` equal to `KO`.
+2. Return a vector of indices of those values of `genotype` equal to `KO`.
 Use the vector of indices to subset the `metadata` dataframe to return only the rows of data with a genotype of `KO`.

 ***